 - Describe how the Charter School has met or made reasonable progress towards initially established goals defined in the current contract.
 If the Charter School's goals were revised; discuss why and how the modified goals provided a better fit with the overall mission of the Charter School.
-Concise explanations should be supported by guantifiable data and a brief narrative whenever possible. - Provide and analyze data indicating school has met standards for the bonus framework.
-Please be clear in the metrics reported.
-(See Bonus Framework for additional details. - Provide status on the State Report Card referencing all measures and indicators over multiple years. - Explain the strategies that are in place to ensure that students with special needs (i.e. students who have IEP;s, students who have Section 504 Accommodation Plans, those at risk of failure, and/or those not making reasonable progress and are provided an opportunity and reasonable accommodations to meet their individualized academic goals.
+Specific explanations should be supported by quantifiable data and a narrative whenever possible. - Provide status on the State Report Card referencing all measures and indicators over multiple years. - Explain the strategies that are in place to ensure that students with special needs (i.e., students who have IEPs, students who have Section 504 Accommodation Plans, those at risk of failure, and/or those not making reasonable progress and are provided an opportunity and reasonable accommodations to meet their individualized academic goals).
 This includes English Learners (EL).